Documentation

 Formatted Clipboard Copy

-With a valueFormatter, formatted values are automatically copied when users press Ctrl+C or Cmd+C:
+With a valueFormatter, formatted values are automatically copied when users press Ctrl+C or Cmd+C.

 CSV Export Formatting